simonnickel/snap-theme/README.md

 # SnapTheme

-A toolset to abstract Colors, Fonts, Icons and Numbers into semantic definitions for a SwiftUI app.
-The package contains a Theme definition to hold values and a set of ViewModifier to apply them to SwiftUI views.
+A toolset to abstract Colors, Fonts, Icons and Numbers of a multi-platform SwiftUI app.
+Define semantic attributes in a `Theme` and apply them to your views for a consistent UI with maintainability in mind.

 [![Documentation][documentation badge]][documentation]